ga4gh/ga4gh-starter-kit-docs/docs/starter-kit-apis/passports/passports_test_dataset.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 ---

-# Starter Kit Passport Test Dataset
+# Starter Kit Passport Broker Test Dataset

 The Starter Kit Passport docker image comes prebundled with a test dataset.
 The test dataset will be served via the Passport broker if no overriding database connection is provided.
 In this section we will confirm that we can execute HTTP requests to a running Starter Kit Passport service and receive the expected response.